KCL in D5NS

 Medical Editor: John P. Cunha, DO, FACOEP

-KCL in D5NS (potassium chloride in 5% dextrose and sodium chloride injection) is used as a source of water, electrolytes and calories.
-It is a fluid and electrolyte replenishment and caloric supply.
-Common side effects include fever, infection, redness, pain, or swelling at the injection site.
+KCL in D5NS (potassium chloride in 5% dextrose and sodium chloride injection) is a fluid and electrolyte replenishment and caloric supply used as a source of water, electrolytes and calories.
+Common side effects of KCL in D5NS include fever, increase in blood plasma volume, or injection site reactions such as infection, redness, pain, or swelling.

 Dosage of KCL in D5NS is dependent upon the age, weight and clinical condition of the patient as well as laboratory determinations.
 KCL in D5NS may interact with other drugs.
 Tell your doctor all medications and supplements you use.
 During pregnancy, KCL in D5NS should be used only if prescribed.
 It is unknown if this drug passes into breast milk.
 Consult your doctor before breastfeeding.